Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 `docker run -d -p 8080:8088 -e "SUPERSET_SECRET_KEY=your_secret_key_here" --name superset apache/superset`

 your_secret_key_here can be replaced with anything you like.
 Just make sure to write it down somewhere.
 Security isn't our focus here, but a secret key is required for Superset to work.
+Note that 8080:8088 is not a typo.

 `docker exec -it superset superset fab create-admin`